You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 #6: DIY Wire Mesh Potty Tray Station (The One That Actually Stays Clean)

-You know that moment when your golden trots back inside after doing her business and her paws are covered in whatever was outside?
-Yeah.
-My friend Mia had the same chaos — muddy prints straight across her cream-colored rug, every single morning.
+Or this: You know when your dog goes outside and comes back in to do her business and her paws are covered in some sort of whatever was outside?
+Same here: my friend Mia had the same issue — muddy prints on her cream-colored rug every morning.

 This setup fixes that.